sonic-net/SONiC/doc/storagemond/storagemond-hld.md

     """
 ```

-**__set_host_partition() Logic**

-This Python function, `__set_host_partition`, is designed to fetch the SONiC (Software for Open Networking in the Cloud) partition containing the `/host` mount.
-The function utilizes different logic depending on whether the `psutil` module is available.

-Here's the logic of the function:
+These two functions, `get_fs_io_reads` and `get_fs_io_writes`, are designed to retrieve the total number of disk reads and writes, respectively, by parsing the `/proc/diskstats` file.
+They utilize similar logic, differing only in the column index used to extract the relevant information.

+**Accounting for reboots and uninended powercycles**

+The reset of values in `/proc/diskstats` upon device reboot or power cycle presents a challenge for maintaining long-term data integrity.
+To mitigate this challenge, we propose the following design considerations:

+1. Introduction of a bind-mounted directory within the pmon container at `/host/storagemon/` which maps to `/host/pmon/storagemon/` on the host:
+    - This directory hosts a file named `fs-stats-<<DISKNAME>>`, where the latest filesystem Reads/Writes values for that disk are logged by the relevant functions within the `StorageCommon()` class each time they are invoked.
+    - Upon invocation, these functions extract the initial fs_reads and fs_writes values from the corresponding file, parse the corresponding FS IO reads and writes from the `/proc/diskstats` file, aggregate these values, update the file, and return the updated values to the caller.

+2. Implementation of a script, tentatively named `parse-fs-stats.py`, to be invoked by SONiC's reboot utility:
+    - This script would live in [sonic-utilities](https://github.com/sonic-net/sonic-utilities/tree/master/scripts) and would be called by the reboot script
+    - This script will be responsible for parsing and storing the most recent FS IO reads and writes from the `/proc/diskstats` file, particularly in planned reboot scenarios.
+    - These values would be stored in the `/host/pmon/storagemon/fs-stats-<<DISKNAME>>` file(s).

+**Logic for StorageCommon() fs_io_read and fs_io_write functions:**

 1. **Check for `psutil` Module**:
-   - The function first checks if the `psutil` module is available in the current environment by examining the `sys.modules` dictionary.
+   - The functions first check if the `psutil` module is available in the current environment by examining the `sys.modules` dictionary.

+2. **Use `psutil` Module (if available)**:
    - If `psutil` is available:
-     - It iterates over each disk partition obtained from `psutil.disk_partitions()`.
-     - For each partition, it checks if the mount point is `/host`.
-     - If a partition with `/host` mount point is found, it returns the base name of the device associated with that partition using `os.path.basename(p.device)`.
-     - If no partition with `/host` mount point is found, it returns `None`.
+     - The functions retrieve disk I/O counters, specifying the disk for which to get the counters.
+     - They then get the read or write count for the specified disk using `read_count` or `write_count` respectively.

-2. **Fallback to Parsing Mounts File**:
+3. **Fallback to Parsing Disk Stats File**:
    - If `psutil` is not available:
-     - It reads the contents of a file specified by the `MOUNTS_FILE` attribute (presumably a file containing mount point information).
-     - It then iterates over each line in the file.
-     - For each line, it checks if `/host` is present and if `diskdev` is present.
-     - If both conditions are met, it returns the base name of the mount point using `os.path.basename(mt.split()[0])`.
-     - If no matching line is found, it returns `None`.

-**get_fs_io_reads() Logic**

-1. **Determine Search Term**:
-   - The function first sets the `searchterm` variable to either `self.partition` or `self.diskdev`, depending on whether `self.partition` is `None`.
-This is done to ensure flexibility in searching for the desired partition or disk.

-2. **Check for `psutil` Module**:
-   - The function checks if the `psutil` module is available in the current environment by examining the `sys.modules` dictionary.
-   - If `psutil` is available:
-     - It retrieves disk I/O counters, specifying `searchterm` as the disk to get the counters for.
-     - It then returns the read count for the specified disk partition.

-3. **Fallback to Parsing diskstats File**:
-   - If `psutil` is not available:
-     - It reads the contents of the `/proc/diskstats` file.
+     - The functions open the `/proc/diskstats` file
-     - It then iterates over each line in the file.
-     - For each line, it checks if `searchterm` is present.
-     - If `searchterm` is found in the line, it returns the value in the fourth column of that line, which represents the total number of reads.
-     - If no line contains `searchterm`, it returns 'N/A' to indicate that the information could not be found.

-**get_fs_io_writes() Logic**
-1. **Determine Search Term**:
-   - The function first sets the `searchterm` variable to either `self.partition` or `self.diskdev`, depending on whether `self.partition` is `None`.
-This is done to ensure flexibility in searching for the desired partition or disk.

-2. **Check for `psutil` Module**:
-   - The function checks if the `psutil` module is available in the current environment by examining the `sys.modules` dictionary.
-   - If `psutil` is available:
-     - It retrieves disk I/O counters, specifying `searchterm` as the disk to get the counters for.
-     - It then returns the write count for the specified disk partition.

-3. **Fallback to Parsing diskstats File**:
-   - If `psutil` is not available:
-     - It reads the contents of the `/proc/diskstats` file.
+     - They read the contents of the file and iterate over each line.
-     - It then iterates over each line in the file.
-     - For each line, it checks if `searchterm` is present.
+     - For each line, they check if the name of the storage disk is present.
-     - If `searchterm` is found in the line, it returns the value in the eighth column of that line, which represents the total number of writes.
+     - If the name of the storage disk is found in the line, they return the value at the appropriate zero-based index (3 for reads, 7 for writes).
-     - If no line contains `searchterm`, it returns 'N/A' to indicate that the information could not be found.
+     - If no line contains the name of the storage disk, they save the respective values as 0.

+4. **Combine the previous Reads/Writes with the new values**:
+     - Then they add the new reads and writes to the fs_reads/fs_writes variables, respectively, to get the latest count
+     - These values are written to the `fs-stats-<<DISK>>` and returned to the caller

 #### **2.4.4 storagemond Class Diagram**